Positive surface group representations in PO(p,q): -Positive structure for

+for any $y\neq x \in\dg$. \end{prop} \begin{proof} To deduce this statement from \cite[Proposition 8.11]{PSW1}, we set in their notation $p=k$ and $s=k+1$, and observe that Condition (i) in \cite[Proposition 8.11]{PSW1} is guaranteed since $\rho$ is $(p-1)$-Anosov. \cite[Proposition 8.11]{PSW1} then gives that $\wedge^k \rho$ is $(1,1,2)$-hyperconvex and thus has $C^1$ 1-Anosov boundary map by \cite[Proposition 7.4]{PSW1} with tangent space given by the 2-Anosov boundary map of $\wedge^k \rho$.
+Since the $1$-Anosov boundary map of $\wedge^k \rho$ is given by the composition of the $k$-Anosov boundary map of $\rho$ with $\wedge^k:\Is_k(\R^{p,q})\to \P(\wedge^k \R^{p,q})$, and the latter is algebraic, we deduce that the $k$-Anosov boundary map is itself $C^1$.
+The statement about the tangent space, follows from the proof of \cite[Proposition 8.9]{PSW1} { where it is observed that the image of the vector subspace under $d\wedge^k$ is the tangent space at $\xi^2_{\wedge^k\rho}(x)$ of the submanifold $\xi^2_{\wedge^k\rho}$. } \end{proof}

-\section{Positive structure for $\PO(p,q)$}
+\section{$\T$-Positive structure for $\PO(p,q)$}

-In this section we recall the definition and general facts about the positive structure, positive triples and positive representations associated to $\PO(p,q)$.
-We additionally prove several basic facts that will be relevant for us in the ongoing.
+In this section we recall the definition and general facts about the $\T$-positive structure, $\T$-positive triples and $\T$-positive representations associated to $\PO(p,q)$, restricting, as always, to the case $1<p< q$.
+We additionally prove several basic facts that will be relevant for us in the the rest of the paper.

 We fix a basis $(e_1,\ldots,e_{p+q})$ such that the form $Q$ is represented by the matrix

 where